Major League Baseball Game of the Week: 1950s

 In April 1953, Scherick set out to acquire broadcasting rights from various major league clubs, but only got the Philadelphia Athletics, Cleveland Indians, and Chicago White Sox to sign on.
-To make matters worse, Major League Baseball blacked out the Game of the Week on any TV stations within 50 miles of a ballpark.
+To make matters worse, Major League Baseball blacked out the Game of the Week on any television stations within 50 miles of a ballpark.
 Major League Baseball, according to Scherick, insisted on protecting local coverage and didn't care about national appeal.
 ABC though, did care about the national appeal and claimed that "most of America was still up for grabs."